Click Here for a 3D design consultation with our interior designers!

-Living rooms often end up being the cleanest, organised and most well-laid room of the house, the place where everything looks like it is in its place.
-But this isn’t always because it’s being cared for adequately, instead, especially in Indian homes, we sometimes leave it as a for-guests-only space.
+Living rooms often end up being the cleanest, most organised and most well-laid-out room of the house, the place where everything looks like it is in its place.
+But this isn’t always because it’s being cared for adequately.
+Instead, especially in Indian homes, we sometimes leave it as a for-guests-only space.
 A room the kids aren’t allowed to mess about it in, the room you simply walk through on your way to the front door, a place that’s only for receiving and entertaining guests, but not a living room for ‘living’ in.
 Sometimes this also happens because the room is too big or far too small, or because it has been left without the effort to make it an inviting space.
 If your living room isn’t being used as a ‘family room’ to bring the members of the household together then it’s a terrible waste of space.

 To return home and plop together or individually into a comfortable, cosy room where things are as you like it, is a fabulous luxury.
 Whether you’re just lounging around or entertaining guests, this set of items and ideas will make the space cosy and perhaps pull you in to spend more time here.
-We’re thinking of a small space in this case, but many of these ideas work just as well for larger spaces.
+We’re thinking of a small living room design space in this case, but many of these ideas work just as well for larger spaces.

 Make sure the space has a throw, some cushions and textures that cosy up the space, and make you want to spend time there and not leave.